-Commonly caused by stress, alopecia areata is a condition where the immune system attacks scalp hairs, eventually causing the loss of hair.
+Commonly caused by stress, alopecia areata is a condition where the immune system attacks scalp hairs, eventually causing hair loss.

-Only in the United States, about 6.8 million people are affected by the disease.
+About 6.8 million people are affected by Alopecia Areata in the United States.

-The patchy hair loss may be sudden or gradual.
-There might be itching or burning in the affected area before hairs start to fall.
+The patchy hair loss may be sudden or gradual, and there might be itching or burning in the affected area before hairs start to fall.

-The condition may result in total balding in case it is not treated by a dermatologist.
+The condition may result in total balding if a dermatologist does not treat it.

-In a normal person, 85% of the hairs are actively growing in the anagen phase and 15% are in the resting phase.
+In an average person, 85% of the hairs actively grow in the anagen phase and 15% in the resting phase.

-If there is a traumatic event or stress, the majority of hair follicles in the anagen phase might change phase into the resting phase.
+Suppose there is a traumatic event or stress.
+In that case, most hair follicles in the anagen phase might change into the resting phase.
 Eventually, these hair follicles are pushed out by the new hair coming in 2 months after the shock causing sudden hair loss.
-Actually, it is a temporary hair loss, and falling out is a sign of hair regrowth.
+It is a temporary hair loss, and falling out is a sign of hair regrowth.

 14- Lack of Sleep

-Sleep connects the time a person spends awake with bodily functions such as hair growth and cell division.
+Sleep connects a person’s time awake with bodily functions such as hair growth and cell division.